-If you have a furbaby who is sick and your doctor is telling you that he needs antibiotics, you should rightly be concerned about Levaquin for Dogs.
-But all of the Fluoroquinolone antibiotics should concern you, as they can all hurt your loved ones, whether they are human or animal.
-You can see a List of the Fluoroquinolones here, including Levaquin for Dogs, and the many other names that these drugs might show up as on your drug bottle.
+Should you be concerned about Marbofloxacin, Zeniquin, Cipro, or Levaquin for Dogs?
+Should you question it if your doctor prescribed a fluoroquinolone for uti in dogs or for any other infection they might have? .
+All of the Fluoroquinolone antibiotics should concern you, as they can all hurt your loved ones, whether they are human or animal.
+You can see a List of the Fluoroquinolones here, including Marbofloxacin, Zeniquin, and Levaquin for Dogs, and the many other names that these drugs might show up as on your drug bottle.
 Additionally, if you are new to the dangers of the Fluoroquinolone antibiotics, please read the Introduction to Fluoroquinolones, so that you can learn more about these potentially dangerous chemotherapeutic agents.
 Yes, I said chemotherapeutic agents, because that is what they are, and it is one of the sources of the problems with this class of antibiotics.

 In humans as well as in dogs, connective tissue damage, termed Quinolone Arthropathy as it’s technical name, is a serious problem.
 It was discovered very early on that dogs, particularly juvenile dogs, and particularly a few specific breeds of dogs, like Beagles, are susceptible to connective tissue damage from the Fluoroquinolone antibiotics.
 Because of this, juvenile dogs are often used in studies of how the Fluoroquinolones damage connective tissue in an attempt to understand how they might harm humans.